Charlotte-Roemer/PAM-compatibility-solutions/README.md

 Build models to model the sensitivity curves of the bat recorders.

 ## 5_Correction_factors.R
-Predicts a correction factor according to
+Predicts a correction factor according to:
 - The time interval chosen to count bat activity
-- The recorders in use in a dataset
+- The recorders in use in a dataset<br>
 Applies the correction factors to the activity counts to obtain corrected activity counts.